 - 8-16 oz monterey jack or cheddar cheese

 - 1 ½ teaspoons onion powder

 - ½ teaspoon dried oregano

 Melt butter in a saucepan.
 Whisk in flour and chopped onion – saute for 1-2 minutes.
 Slowly stir in wine and whisk until smooth.
 Add salt and allow to simmer on low heat for 7-10 minutes.
 Add cream and allow to simmer 5 for another five minutes.
 Remove the pan from heat and set aside.

 To make the filling:

-In a very large sauce pan, season shrimp and oysters with blackened seasonings (available in most supermarkets).
-Melt butter in a very large sauce pan over medium/high heat.
+Season shrimp and oysters with blackened seasonings.
+In a very large sauce pan, melt butter over medium/high heat.
 Turn the temp down to medium and add shrimp, scallops and cajun seasoning.
 Saute for about 4-5 minutes, then add spinach, mushrooms, garlic, green onion and salt.
 Saute until mushrooms and spinach soften, then fold in sauce and bring to a simmer for 1-2 minutes.
 Pour into heatproof dish, top with grated cheese, and place under a broiler until cheese melts.
 Serve with crusty sourdough bread for dipping.